victorCookeTP/zoho-poc/README.md

 ```
 POST /api/zoho-sign

+body:
-payload: {
+{
     "templateId": <template-id>,
     "recipientName": <recipient-name>,
     "recipientEmail": <recipient-email>
 }
 ```

 Or you can use the form in the 'index.html'  file as you prefer.
+If the POC FE work it should open a new tab with the url for the signature!

 ## Environment variables